Enemy at the Gates

 Enemy at the Gates (Stalingrad in France and L'Ennemi aux portes in Canada) is a 2001 war film directed, co-written, and produced by Jean-Jacques Annaud, based on William Craig's 1973 nonfiction book Enemy at the Gates: The Battle for Stalingrad, which describes the events surrounding the Battle of Stalingrad in the winter of 1942–1943.
 The screenplay was written by Annaud and Alain Godard.
 The film's main character is a fictionalized version of Vasily Zaitsev, a sniper and Hero of the Soviet Union during World War II.
-It includes a snipers' duel between Zaitsev and a Wehrmacht sniper school director, Major Erwin König.
+It depicts a snipers' duel between Zaitsev and a Wehrmacht sniper school director, Major Erwin König.

-The cast includes Jude Law as Zaitsev, Rachel Weisz as Tania Chernova, and Ed Harris as König, with Joseph Fiennes, Bob Hoskins, Ron Perlman, Eva Mattes, Gabriel Marshall Thomson, and Matthias Habich in supporting roles.
+The cast includes Jude Law, Joseph Fiennes, Rachel Weisz, Bob Hoskins, Ed Harris, Ron Perlman, Eva Mattes, Gabriel Marshall Thomson, and Matthias Habich.

 Plot

-Vasily Zaitsev is a soldier in the Red Army and is sent to the front line of the Battle of Stalingrad in 1942.
-Forced into a suicidal charge without a rifle, he hides while a tank shell incapacitates a car.
-The occupant, Commissar Danilov, hides among numerous bodies, coincidentally next to Vasily, who uses his exceptional marksmanship to kill the German soldiers nearby.
+Vassili Zaitsev, a replacement soldier of the Red Army, arrives east of the River Volga during the Battle of Stalingrad in 1942.
+After a dangerous trip across the river into the city, he's forced to join a human wave attack carrying only rifle cartridges.
+He takes cover during the chaotic battle with Commissar Danilov.
+With one rifle between them, Vassili kills five German soldiers before they escape.

-Nikita Khrushchev demands ideas from his subordinates on morale.
-Danilov, now a senior lieutenant, suggests that the people need "an example to follow" and recommends Zaitsev for the job.
-Soon after, Danilov begins publishing heroic tales of Vasily's exploits in the army's newspaper.
-Vasily is transferred to the sniper division and becomes friends with Danilov.
+Red Army commander Nikita Khrushchev asks his subordinates how to improve morale.
+Danilov recommends inspiring rather than punishing and suggests they "make examples, but examples to follow."
+He revives the army newspaper and publishes heroic tales of Vassili's exploits.
+Vassili is transferred to the sniper division and becomes friends with Danilov.
 Both also become romantically interested in Tania Chernova, a private in the local militia.
-In fear for her safety, Danilov has her transferred away to an intelligence unit, ostensibly to make use of her German skills in translating radio intercepts.
+In fear for her safety, Danilov has her transferred to an intelligence unit, ostensibly to make use of her German skills in translating radio intercepts.

-With the Soviet snipers taking an increasing toll on the German forces, German Major Erwin König is deployed to kill Vasily and crush Soviet morale.
-When the Red Army command learns of König's mission, they dispatch König's former student Koulikov to help Vasily kill him.
-König, however, outmaneuvers Koulikov and kills him, shaking Vasily's spirits.
-Khrushchev pressures Danilov to bring the sniper standoff to a conclusion.
-Sasha, a young Soviet boy, volunteers to act as a double agent by passing König false information about Vasily's whereabouts.
-Vasily sets a trap for König and manages to wound him with help of Tania, who has come to rescue Vasily.
-During a second attempt, Vasily falls asleep, and his sniper log is stolen by a looting German soldier.
-The German command takes the log as evidence of Vasily's death and plans to send König home, but König does not believe that Vasily is dead.
+With Soviet snipers taking an increasing toll on the Germans, Major Erwin König is deployed to kill Vassili and crush Soviet morale.
+When the Red Army command learns of König's mission after he wipes out Vassili's sniper unit, they dispatch König's former student Koulikov to help Vassili kill him.
+König, however, outmaneuvers Koulikov and kills him, shaking Vassili's spirits.
+Danilov finds a boy, Sacha Filipov, who volunteers to act as a double agent by passing König false information about Vassili's whereabouts in exchange for food.
+Vassili sets a trap for König and manages to wound him with the help of Tania.
+During a second attempt, Vassili falls asleep, and his sniper log is stolen by a looting German soldier.
+The German command takes the log as evidence of Vassili's death and plans to send König home, but König does not believe that Vassili is dead.